elunna/hackem/hackem_changelog.md

 - [x] Magic markers
     - now never generate randomly, nor will they appear in a player's starting inventory (except the tourist who gets a 0:0 one)
     - Also cannot be polypiled.
     - Can wish for, find one in a bones pile, looting the High Priest's crystal chest in the Sanctum, or choosing the 'tool' as the Sokoban prize.
+    - Increased price to 200 (xnh)
 - [x] Magic lamps
     - Changed price to 1000
     - can be wished for.